 (3.)
 The voluntariness of his death; for voluntariness is consistent enough with the necessity of the event.
-I must put off, or lay down my tabernacle; he saith not, I must be torn, or rent by violence from it; but I must depose, or lay it down. + Camero will have the word here used for death, properly to signify the laying down of one's garments: he made no more of putting off his body than his garment.
+I must put off, or lay down my tabernacle; he saith not, I must be torn, or rent by violence from it; but I must depose, or lay it down. † Camero will have the word here used for death, properly to signify the laying down of one's garments: he made no more of putting off his body then his group at than his garment.

-Upon the consideration of the whole matter, the speediness of his death which he knew to be at hand; the necessity of it, that when it came he must be gone from, and could be no more useful to them; and his own inclination to be with Christ in a better state, being as willing to be gone, as a weary traveller to be at home; he judged it meet, or becoming him, as he was called of Christ to feed his sheep, as he was gifted extraordinarily for the church's service, full of spiritual excellencies, all which in a short time would be taken away from them by death: I say, upon all these accounts, he could not but judge it meet to be stirring them up, and every way striving to be as useful as he could.
-Hence the note will be.
+Upon the consideration of the whole matter, the speediness of for Christ.
+Pool.

+† He calls it a putting off or laying down, thereby signifying his willingness to die his death which he knew to be at hand; the necessity of it, that when it came he must be gone from, and could be no more useful to them; and his own inclination to be with Christ in a better state, being as willing to be gone, as a weary traveller to be at home; he judged it meet, or becoming him, as he was called of Christ to feed his sheep, as he was gifted extraordinarily for the church's service, full of spiritual excellencies, all which in a short time would be taken away from them by death: I say, upon all these accounts, he could not but judge it meet to be stirring them up, and every way striving to be as useful as he could.
+Hence the note will be,

-^{} Tayjvi, brevi futurum.
+^{} Tayjvv, brevi futurum.
 Every Christian knows not the time of his death, as Peter did, by special revelation.-But though we know it not by a word spoken to us in particular, we know it by a word written for all in common, Eccl. ix.
 5. "The living "know that they must die."